Solone Tablets is a brand of medicine containing the active ingredient prednisolone (corticosteroids (oral and injectable)).

 SOLONE is used to treat a number of medical conditions.

-Your doctor will be able to help decide.
+Your doctor will be able to help decide if SOLONE is suitable for your condition.

 Ask your doctor if you have any questions about why SOLONE has been prescribed for you.